The Learning Enhancement and Innovation team collaborate with staff and students in various ways, including:

 Application and Selection Process

-Applications should be submitted using the relevant form, by Friday 19 May 2018.
-A central selection panel, convened by the Director, Learning Enhancement and Innovation with Associate Deans Learning and Teaching from each Faculty will assess the applications and determine the final distribution of funding.
+Applications should be submitted using the relevant form, by Wednesday 1 May 2019.
+A central selection panel, convened by the Director, Learning Enhancement and Innovation with Deputy Deans Learning and Teaching from each Faculty will assess the applications and determine the final distribution of funding.

-Project leaders will receive notification from the Director, Learning Enhancement and Innovation on the outcome of their application by Monday 4 June 2018.
-All project funds will be distributed to the project leaders by the project commencement date.
+Project leaders will receive notification from the Director, Learning Enhancement and Innovation on the outcome of their application by Monday 20 May 2019.

 Project Reporting and Dissemination